chipweinberger/dart_ui_isolate/README.md

 ## Killing

-`DartUiIsolate`s require explict termination with `kill()`.
+`DartUiIsolate` requires explict termination with `kill()`.

-`DartUiIsolate`s are backed by a platform specific 'view', so the event loop does not automatically terminate when there is no more work left.
+**Why?** `DartUiIsolate` is backed by a platform specific 'view', so the event loop does not automatically terminate when there is no more work left.

 ## MacOS